Musée de l'Orangerie in Paris: programming, opening hours, history... All you need to know

 Do you know the Musée de l'Orangerie, located in the 1st arrondissement of Paris, on the edge of the Jardin des Tuileries?
 This museum dedicated to Impressionist and Post-Impressionist artists is a little nugget for all art lovers.
 The Musée de l'Orangerie is best known for its eight monumental canvases of Monet'sWater Lilies, displayed in two large halls on the first floor.

 But the museum also boasts permanent collections featuring some of the greatest painters of the 19th and 20th centuries.
 There are numerous paintings by Matisse, Renoir, Modigliani, le douanier Rousseau, Derain, Cézanne, Laurencin, Soutine...
-The museum also features a number of sculptures and a selection of works from Africa and Oceania.
+While most of the museum's exhibits are paintings, there are also a number of sculptures and a selection of works from Africa and Oceania.

 Musée de l'Orangerie - RenoirMusée de l'Orangerie - RenoirMusée de l'Orangerie - RenoirMusée de l'Orangerie - Renoir

-This heterogeneous collection owes nothing to chance.
-In fact, most of the works on display at the Musée de l'Orangerie come from the Walter-Guillaume collection of two art collectors whose treasures were purchased by the French state for public display in this national museum in the 1st arrondissement.
+This motley collection owes nothing to chance.
+In fact, most of the works on display at the Musée de l'Orangerie come from the Walter-Guillaume collection of two art collectors whose treasures were purchased by the French state for public display at this national museum in the 1st arrondissement.
 In addition to these permanent collections, the museum also offers temporary exhibitions throughout the year.

 Have you decided to visit the Musée de l'Orangerie?
 Great idea!
 Here's some information to help you prepare for your visit.
 The museum is open every day except Tuesday, from 9am to 6pm.
 Please note that it is also closed on May 1 and December 25, and on the morning of July 14.